edvm/GPTi/README.md

 # GPTi

 GPTi is a tool built in Rust that lets you interact with the OpenAI GPT-3 model from the comfort of your command line.
-Also, you can pre-save your own prompts using a gpti.toml config file, in order to avoid typing again and again the same prompts in the web brower (when using chatgpt)
+Additionally, you can pre-save your own prompts using a gpti.toml config file in order to avoid typing the same prompts over and over again in the web browser when using chatgpt.

 ## Getting Started